zechfron12/tcpChess/server1/README.md

 4. Write "./server" in the terminal and the server is set for a game of chess.

+P.S
-P.S Errors might stil happen (especially segmentation faults).
+Errors might stil happen (especially segmentation faults).
+The data sending isn't perfect yet so some of your moves might not register at all in some cases.
+(Try again)